citta-lab/java/README.md

 Inheritance can be implemented by extending the child class with another base class ( acts as parent ).
 Example: `public class Dog extends Animal`.
 In child class ( Dog ) we need to use `super` to call the default constructor from the parent class (Animal).
 We can access all public variables, methods of parent (Animal) via child class instance variable ( which looks child class first, and if it doesn't find then it will call parent class method etc).
 However we can by pass this by using `super`.
 Example: `super.parentClassMethod()`.

+"Inheritance is the process that enables one class to acquire the properties (methods and variables) of another.
+With inheritance, the information is placed in a more manageable, hierarchical order."

 4.1: Parent class:
 Lets assume the Animal can be called by instantiating the class with no parameters i.e `new Animal();` or passing two required parameters i.e `new Animal("jack",3);`.
 Also animal class has its unique method checkHealth.
 ```java